rwindsor1/UKBiobankDXAMRIPreprocessing/README.md

 }
 ```

+The preprocessing occurs in 3 stages:
+1) Download the raw DXA and MRI DICOMS from the UK Biobank servers.
+2) Extract and process the files (and stitch the MRI scan parts together).
+3) Extract the mid-coronal slices from the MRI scans to reduce storage.

 ## Downloading Raw DICOMs
 The raw data for this is extracted from the [UK Biobank](https://www.ukbiobank.ac.uk/).
 We use whole body DXA images (field ID 20158) & Dixon technique MRI (field ID 20201).
 Please note that accessing this data requires an application to the Biobank (see [here](https://www.ukbiobank.ac.uk/enable-your-research/register) for more information).